marwahaha/modern/README.md

 This prompts player when they're given an opportunity to do something.
 Cards in play and spells cast are handled by simulator (although the actual objects' code is stored in card.py, simulator instantiates these objects).
-Simulator passes priority and checks for abilties of cards in play, and gives player permission to do something whenever they have priority (see pass_priority).
+Simulator passes priority and checks for abilities of cards in play, and gives player permission to do something whenever they have priority (see pass_priority).

 Player